carla-simulator/carla/Docs/benchmark_metrics.md

 Driving Benchmark Performance Metrics
 ------------------------------

+This page explains the performance metrics module.
+Use to compute a summary of results based on the agent actions when completing  the experiments.

+### Provided performance metrics

-The benchmark module provides the following performance metrics, which are related to infraction:
+The driving benchmark performance metrics module provides the following performance metrics:

+* Percentage of Success: The percentage of episodes (poses from tasks), that the agent successfully completed.

+* Average Completion: The average distance towards the goal that the agent was able to travel.

 * Off Road Intersection: The number of times the agent goes out of the road.
  The intersection is only counted if the area of the vehicle outside